 marked 2 in the screen shot below).

-Also note that the name of the attachment or file will be determined by your choice of the "Field to use as file name" in step 2 of the merge builder -
+The name of the attachment or file will be determined by your choice of the "Field to use as file name" in step 2 of the merge builder -

 see the screen shot in the section above on setting up options